mrstefangrimm/TemplateStateMachine/README.md

 With tsm, you write state classes with state and behavior.
 Sounds weird?
 Examples of the opposite of tsm is the [Stateless C# library](https://github.com/dotnet-state-machine/stateless) or [SML](https://github.com/boost-ext/sml).
 I am not saying state classes are not possible with these libraries, but state classes are not an inherent part of these libraries.

-With tsm you can define the life cycle model.
+With tsm, you can define the life cycle model.
 According to UML, the state object is deleted on exit and created on entry.
 This can cause memory fragmentation; this is one reason developers usually implemented as Singletons<sup>4</sup>.
 With tsm you can choose and even write your own memory model.